 Lesson Five: Talk real value, not points

 Loyalty programs are about delivering what your competitors are not.
 It appears that the USA is also susceptible to developing ho-hum loyalty schemes – “Dear customer, thanks for being loyal, here’s the same offer as that other place you like to play at.
 Because you’re special to us”.
 But don’t feel bad, it’s not just us – check out your local coffee shops with the buy 9 get 1 free offer.
 Who is being loyal to whom?
 The real challenge for marketers is to communicate value to the punters not points.
 Get the program set up professionally to avoid costly mistakes, leverage your sign-up experience so they know what to do, show them visually what the whole thing means and teach your staff to talk points like a second language.

 These are just five small things that if addressed, can make a huge difference to your business.
 The hospitality industry is selling a little bit of magic every day – hopes, dreams, entertainment, excitement, relaxation and belonging all rolled into one.
 I challenge you to take a walk around your venue today and see if you can find it.
 To leave you with a quote I loved from one savvy casino marketer about loving your customer; “3 out of 4 times a customer visits you; they are upset because they lose.
 You need to fight for your customer every day.”

 Oh, and in case you were wondering, I got to four shrimp cocktails and had to tap out to make room for a buffet dinner.
 I guess they don’t make ‘em like they used to.

 Thanks must go to Dennis Conrad and his team at Raving for inviting me to share in on this fantastic experience.

-If you require assistance with your marketing or have any questions about the conference, please contact me anytime.
+If you require assistance with your marketing or have any questions about the conference, contact us here.